Sir Richard de Vere

 M, #11186, b.
 1493, d.
 22 September 1542

-Consanguinity Index=0.0%
+Consanguinity Index=0.01%

 Henry Clifford, 1st Earl of Cumberland was born in 1493.1 He was the son of Henry Clifford, 10th Lord Clifford and Anne St. John.1 He married, firstly, Lady Margaret Talbot, daughter of George Talbot, 4th Earl of Shrewsbury and Anne Hastings.2 He married, secondly, Lady Margaret Percy, daughter of Henry Algernon Percy, 4th Earl of Northumberland and Catherine Spencer, after 1515.2 He died on 22 September 1542.1

-He was invested as a Knight, Order of the Garter (K.G.) in 1509.2 He had large monastic grants of land in Yorkshire.2 He held the office of Sheriff of Yorkshire in 1522.2 He succeeded to the title of 11th Lord Clifford [E., 1299] on 23 April 1523.1 He held the office of Warden of the West Marches.2 He held the office of Captain of Carlisle between 1525 and 1528.2 He was created 1st Earl of Cumberland [England] on 18 June 1525.1 He held the office of Constable and Steward of Knaresborough.2 He held the office of Constable and Steward of Penrith.2 He held the office of Warden of the West Marches between 1534 and 1542.2 In 1536 he successfully defended Skipton Castle against the Pilgrimage of Grace.2 He has an extensive biographical entry in the Dictionary of National Biography.3
+He was appointed Knight, Order of the Garter (K.G.) in 1509.2 He had large monastic grants of land in Yorkshire.2 He held the office of Sheriff of Yorkshire in 1522.2 He succeeded as the 11th Lord Clifford [E., 1299] on 23 April 1523.1 He held the office of Warden of the West Marches.2 He held the office of Captain of Carlisle between 1525 and 1528.2 He was created 1st Earl of Cumberland [England] on 18 June 1525.1 He held the office of Constable and Steward of Knaresborough.2 He held the office of Constable and Steward of Penrith.2 He held the office of Warden of the West Marches between 1534 and 1542.2 In 1536 he successfully defended Skipton Castle against the Pilgrimage of Grace.2 He has an extensive biographical entry in the Dictionary of National Biography.3

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 295.
 Hereinafter cited as The Complete Peerage.

-- [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995).
+3. [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995).
 Hereinafter cited as Dictionary of National Biography.

-- [S6] Cokayne, and others, The Complete Peerage, volume XI, page 548.
+5. [S6] Cokayne, and others, The Complete Peerage, volume XI, page 548.

-Maud Percy
+Maud Percy1

 F, #11187

-Consanguinity Index=0.32%
+Consanguinity Index=0.34%

 Margaret Elizabeth Grierson1